-In 2018, Ipswich High School is celebrating 25 years at Woolverstone Hall and 140 years as a school.
+In 2018, Ipswich High School celebrated 25 years at Woolverstone Hall and 140 years as a school.
 Over the last 140 years our school has continued to grow and provide a tailored education for our students, emphasising the individuality of each and every pupil that studies here.

 It is important to acknowledge the changes the school has gone through in the past and, undoubtedly, the exciting changes that it will go through in the future.